-As General Manager, it is my pleasure to speak to you about our most recent fiscal year ending December 31, 2022.
+As General Manager it is my pleasure to speak to you about our most recent fiscal year ending December 31, 2023.

 Souris Credit Union had an excellent year.
-Our assets grew over 12 million, from just over 98 million to just over 110.5 million.
-Our operational income for the year was approximately \$ 1.16 million before taxes, up from approximately 643 thousand last year.
-We experienced a 10% increase in our loan portfolio (from 62.9 million to over 69.2 million), and Member deposits increased by 13.8 %, from 82.6 million to 94 million.
-These results were accomplished with little loan write offs and exceptional delinquency levels.
+Our assets grew approximately 8 million, from just over \$110 million to just over \$118 million.
+Our operational income for the year was approximately \$1.11 million before taxes, down slightly from approximately \$1.17 million last year.
+It is important to note that these figures take into consideration the fact that Souris Credit Union paid approximately \$550 thousand in Patronage Dividends to our members.
+We experienced a 10.5 % increase in our loan portfolio (from 69.2 million to 76.5 million), and Member deposits increased by 7.9 %, from \$94 million to \$101.4 million.
+These results were achieved with little loan write-offs and exceptional delinquency levels.

 Souris Credit Union was again an active participant in our community.
-We have donated over \$37 thousand to various local and regional initiatives, investing in our members' education, health, and mental well-being.
+We have donated over \$39 thousand to various local and regional initiatives, investing in our members' education, health, and mental well-being.
+In 2024, in addition to our normal donations and sponsorships, we will be celebrating our 70th year of operation with the kickoff of a \$ 70,000 donation fund to aid various community initiatives and projects.

-At the conclusion of 2022, we had 1 director come to the end of his term, Dennis McNally.
-Unfortunately, Dennis had reached the maximum time he could serve, so a new director was needed.
-After the director nomination process ran its course, and Randy MacPhee was elected by acclamation.
-Welcome Randy, and thank you Dennis for your 9 years of service.
+At the conclusion of 2023 we had 2 directors come to the end of their terms, Tammy Daley and Megan Cheverie.
+Unfortunately, both directors reached the maximum time they could serve, so 2 new directors were needed.
+After the director nomination process ran its course, Mary Jane Callighan and Edwin McKie were elected by acclamation.
+Welcome Mary Jane and Edwin and thank you Tammy and Megan for your 9 years of service.

-Each year I like to acknowledge the exceptional work of our staff, as our results could not be achieved without their hard work and dedication.
+As we head into our 70th year, I would like to acknowledge the exceptional work of our staff, as our results could not be achieved without their hard work and dedication.
 As well I would like to thank the Board of Directors, who have provided valuable strategic guidance as we navigated another year.